ARIZONA VORTEX

 Senior Aussie instructor, Len Batley at the edge with student at Mt.
 Arapiles, Victoria during Norweagean Reeve highline in Advanced Skills Rescue Workshop

-Our extreme 2,115' long Kootenay highline in Sedona between Courthouse Butte and Bell Rock in 2007.
+Our extreme 2,115' long Kootenay Highline in Sedona between Courthouse Butte and Bell Rock in 2007.
 Counrthouse in the far distance.
 Bell Rock lazy leg SA frame shown in this photo by Sterling Rope photographer John Burcham.

 Courthouse Butte in the distance.
 Lazy Leg SA Frame in the foreground.